mk-fg/scapy-nflog-capture/README.md

 AF_PACKET/SOCK_RAW sockets, but it's highly unlikely to be any kind of a bottleneck with scapy sitting on top of it anyway.

+One interesting advantage over libpcap is the ability to capture tunneled packets after decryption (traffic coming from ipsec, pptp, openvpn, ssh, etc) or transformation (stripping of ipip wrapping, netlink re-injection and such) here.

 ### nflog_ctypes